 2. Enjoy herbal teas

-Herbal teas have anti-inflammatory properties and antispasmodic compounds that can reduce the muscle spasms in the uterus that cause cramping.
+Certain types of herbal tea have anti-inflammatory properties and antispasmodic compounds that can reduce the muscle spasms in the uterus that cause cramping.
 Drinking chamomile, fennel or ginger tea is an easy, natural way to relieve menstrual cramps.
-Plus, herbal teas can have other benefits like stress relief and helping with insomnia.
+Plus, these herbal teas can have other benefits, like stress relief and helping with insomnia.